-[Social change can be a mammoth task.]
 It seems I'm getting a little bit of déjà vu and not in a good way.

 When you're in the business of social change, of readjusting attitudes and changing perceptions, you can get so caught up in the like-mindedness around you that you forget what a mammoth task social change really is beyond your usual sphere.

 It is a bit like the stats in the news on International Women's Day recently, which underpinned the startling fact that women still get paid considerably less than men for the same work.

 I can imagine how frustrating that must be for the generations of feminists who did the hard yards on this 'back in the day'.

 At Tiaho Trust we have been plotting and scheming, writing and filming.
 We've produced a training video called No Problem, You're Welcome.

 When I say the title I can imagine saying it accompanied by a quick flick of my head, a wink of my eye and click of my tongue.

 It's a training video for businesses to learn how to provide excellent service to disabled customers, clients and patients without inadvertently pissing them off.